Wishbone formation: Athletes required

-Running the bone
+Running the wishbone offense

 The wishbone was designed to run a triple-option with a lead blocker.
 The purpose of an option is to eliminate one defender without blocking him.
 Ideally, the defender must make a choice to eliminate one of two offensive players.
 This is a double option.
 This option offensive scheme forces a defender to choose one of two offensive players who can advance the ball and then allows the other offensive player to carry the ball, making whatever choice the defender made the "wrong" choice.
 Because of this aspect of the defensive player taking himself out of the play by his choice, the offensive player that would otherwise block that defensive player can now block a different defender, placing severe pressure on the defense to cover the dive, the quarterback run, the pitch or the pass to a receiver.

 The triple-option, then, eliminates two defenders without blocking them.
 This frees two offensive linemen to block different defenders, usually inside defenders.
 This isolates the dive key and the pitch key for the QB to "read" and should leave only an outside support defender (usually a safety) and the cornerback to cover the End, who is running a deep pass route.
 As Pepper Rodgers and Homer Smith stated in "Installing Football's Wishbone T Offense", "To run a Triple Option with a lead blocker is the reason for the Wishbone formation."
 It is the "extra blocker" concept that drives the success of the wishbone and its derivatives.
 The cornerback must cover the outside receiver.
 The support/safety must support the run defense and (usually) covers the pitch back.
 The defensive end typically attacks the quarterback and a defensive tackle is assigned the fullback dive.
 These assignments must be made before the play begins and that totals eight defensive players to both sides of the ball.

 As stated above, however, the offense now has linemen that can be released to block other defenders, usually inside.
 The play is designed to handle five defenders on either side of the ball.
 Thus, the defender least able to affect the play, the offside cornerback or deep safety, is not blocked by design.
 The offensive linemen, now free to block inside, can block the first down lineman to the playside and the first linebacker to the playside.
 Emory Bellard once said, "If the threat of the fullback can be applied to the defense, the offense is sound.".
 Then, the lead back principle takes over.
 The lead back can block the defensive end or the safety and there is then a one-on-none possibility for the offensive player with the ball.
 In order to stop this attack, the defense must defeat blocks or flow defenders to the playside.